Nephos/Hackware/README.md

 ## Github informations

-We prefere to work on our private server <https://git.nephos.xyz/Hackware/Hackware>.
+We prefer to work on our private server <https://git.nephos.xyz/Hackware/Hackware>.
 Much like github, free registration, etc.
 Still, you can also open a issue / pull request on github, but it might be slower to process.